Bemeier/bmek/README.md

 - [More Pictures 2](https://imgur.com/a/MdbbHqe)

 ## UPDATES & GROUPBUY COMING!
 Before you jump in and start making your own case, consider checking out the [Geekhack Thread](https://geekhack.org/index.php?topic=103032.0) or [Discord Server](https://discord.gg/BFZNmtM).
 There will be a small group-buy for aluminum cases, plates and PCBs.
+In the course of this group buy there will also be some changes made to the design, so you might want to wait for these to land before building your own.

 ## Layout
 The main key layout (besides the extra 4 key-cluster on the left) is almost exactly the [Layout of the HHKB](https://deskthority.net/wiki/HHKB_Professional2).
 The only changes are in the bottom row: